Friday, March 21, 2025

 I also researched horror filmmaking techniques through YouTube tutorials and film analysis blogs, learning how lighting, sound, coloring, and framing can create fear.

-With the use of LED light, I added some coloring effects that contrast with the black and white style of my opening.
+With the use of LED light, I added some coloring effects that contrast with the black & white style of my opening.
 However, I could have used red lights instead of blue because this color is one of the filmmakers' favorites to increase the horror genre's mystery.

 Additionally, I incorporated royalty-free sound effects from some websites ( suggested by my teacher) to enhance the mood and use eerie ambient noises.
 (In past posts, I told you about this.)